 Solving a mouse infestation is seldom easy.
 Mice are incredibly adaptive and persistent pests that create all kinds of headaches for homeowners.
 Despite this, there are a number of steps you can take to relieve the rodent pressure on your home.

-- Removing bird feeders is one of the most important things you can do reduce the mouse population in and around your property.
+This is one of the most important things you can do to reduce the mouse population in and around your property.
 While many homeowners welcome the sight of birds visiting their yard, the seed that falls to ground is a buffet for hungry mice.
 When inspecting a home for mice it is very common to find piles of bird seed behind walls and inside the attic.
-That seed acts a food source for mice to help them survive inside your home through harsh winters.
+That seed acts as a food source for mice to help them survive inside your home through harsh winters.
 Removing that source of food will force mice to find their meals away from your home and reduce your chances for infestation.